 Students who want to become a clinical psychologist but who do not have an honours degree in Psychology or its equivalent with a competitive GPA can see answers to related FAQs.

 Admission to the PhD degree requires a master's degree in psychology or its equivalent in a closely related discipline.
 Admission to the PhD degree in the Research and Clinical Training Option also requires that applicants have completed specific Psychology undergraduate courses required by federal and provincial licensing bodies, including an empirically based undergraduate thesis or its equivalent (see checklist), as well as master's-level courses in Psychology specified by the program.

-The on-line application can be accessed via concordia.ca/apply.
-Instructions for completing on-line applications are contained in the Instructions File, and applicants must also upload the Psychology Background Summary Form during the on-line application process.
+The on-line application can be accessed via concordia.ca/gradapply.
+Instructions for completing on-line applications are contained in the Instructions File.
 Persons with visible handicaps and from ethnically diverse groups are encouraged to apply.

 Applicants must submit academic transcripts, three letters of reference, and a statement of purpose.
-The Graduate Record Examination (aptitude and advanced) is recommended but not required, and the first-language of applicants is considered when their GRE scores are reviewed.
-The GRE institution code for Concordia University is 0956, and scores should be sent to the Sir George Williams campus.
-Materials must be received by the December 15 application deadline for entry into the program the following September.
+The Graduate Record Examination (GRE) is not required.
+Materials must be received by the December 1st application deadline for entry into the program the following September.